yuchen-lei/llm4tg/README.md

 ## Acknowledgment
-This research is supported by OpenAI Researcher Access Program.
+This research is supported by **OpenAI Researcher Access Program**.